AI Security Guide

 Section 7: Model Extraction and Intellectual Property Theft

-Beyond the data, the model itself is often a valuable piece of intellectual property.
-The process of collecting and cleaning data, combined with the extensive computational resources and expert time required for training and tuning, can make a state-of-the-art model extremely expensive to develop.
-Model extraction, or model stealing, is an attack that aims to replicate the functionality of a proprietary model, allowing an attacker to bypass these costs.
+The process of collecting and cleaning data, combined with extensive computational resources and expert time required for training and tuning, can make a state-of-the-art model extremely expensive to develop.
+Model extraction—model stealing—is an attack aiming to replicate proprietary model functionality, allowing attackers to bypass these costs.

 7.1 The Economics and Motivation of Model Stealing